-The site does fall within an area liable to flood a flood risk assessment to support any proposa
+The site does fall within an area liable to flood and therefore a flood risk assessment to support any proposals for the redevelopment of the site will be required.

-Tall Buildings Zone The site does not fall within an area identified as suitable for tall buildings.
+Tall Buildings Zone

+The site does not fall within an area identified as suitable for tall buildings.